EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.12 2021-04-17
+  * [debug] Change how it shows the errors.
+Now it uses a custom error handle (it could be disabled with setting $this->customError=false)
 * 2.11.1 2021-04-17
   * [fix] Mysql extension now knows the type int24 (plus other types of variables).
   * [fix] Regresion, some removed { } caused a bug when they are followed by []